Kaan Ayhan: Galatasaray

 On 28 January 2023, Galatasaray announced the official negotiations for the temporary transfer of Kaan Ayhan from Sassuolo till the end of the season.
 On 30 January 2023, the transfer was confirmed by Sassuolo as an initial loan with an obligation to buy.

 Ayhan became a champion in the Süper Lig in the 2022–23 season with the Galatasaray team.
 Defeating Ankaragücü 4–1 away in the match played in the 36th week on 30 May 2023, Galatasaray secured the lead with 2 weeks before the end and won the 23rd championship in its history.

 Following the season, it was announced that Galatasaray had triggered the buy option on Ayhan's loan deal at the cost of €2.8 million.

 International career

 A Turkish-German, Ayhan has been capped by both Germany and Turkey junior national teams.
 In October 2013, Ayhan was selected for the Turkey under-21 squad.
 He was called up by manager Fatih Terim for Turkey's friendly match against Russia on 31 August 2016, and subsequent World Cup 2018 qualifier against Croatia.
 Kaan Ayhan gave his debut for the Turkey national football team on 31 August 2016 in a friendly against Russia.

 He was named in Turkey's 26-man squad for UEFA Euro 2024.

+On 2 June 2026, Ayhan was selected in the 26-man squad for the 2026 FIFA World Cup.
+In Turkey's final group stage game against the United States, Ayhan scored the winning goal in the final minute of the game, as Turkey won 3–2; however, Turkey were eliminated due to earlier losses versus Australia and Paraguay.